-Sleep occupies approximately a third of our lives – and is a crucial aspect of our functioning.
-Sleep is critical to human recovery and supports cardiovascular function, immune function, cognition, pain modulation, and tissue healing.
+Sleep is a complex process, which makes up approximately a third of our lives and is crucial for our day-to-day quality of life and long-term function.
+Its main roles include supporting human recovery and tissue healing, cardiovascular function, immune function, cognition, pain modulation, and mental health.

 There is an increasing amount of evidence demonstrating that chronic insufficient sleep quality can contribute to the development of many chronic health problems such as hypertension (high blood pressure), cardiovascular disease, depression, diabetes and increases your risk of injury, accidents and falls.

 Some common signs that you are not getting enough sleep include:

 - Frequent yawning, feeling irritable, or fatigued during the day

 - Napping during the day or falling asleep on the couch at night-time

 - Needing to sleep in late on weekends

 So how can you optimize your sleep routine?